Knowing how to raise capital efficiently is a daunting task. Sploda is here to help!

 After Submitting Your Survey

 When you are matched with investors you will receive an email indicating the number of investors that have received your report, when they were sent your information and where the investor is geographically located.
 We keep investor information private to prevent them from being inundated by contact requests (that’s why they use Sploda).
-Note: Each investor you match with receives a link directly to the email you entered in your survey – if they like what they see they will click it to contact you.
+Note: Each investor you match with receives the contact email address you entered in your survey – if they like what they see they will contact you directly.
 Make sure you have a valid email address in your survey that you check regularly.

 Not getting enough matches?

-- A new round of investor matching occurs automatically each time you update your survey data.
-In order for a matching search to be initiated with the investor network, your Sploda Score must improve by 3%, OR you must update your pitch deck, OR you must update your elevator pitch, OR have upgraded your Sploda subscription.
-This prevents investors from reviewing your reports when nothing has changed from your last referral.
+A new round of investor matching occurs automatically each time you update your survey data.
+In order for a matching search to be initiated with the investor network, your Sploda Score must improve by 3%, OR you must update your pitch deck, OR you must update your elevator pitch.
+This prevents investors from receiving identical reports and losing interest in reviewing Sploda’s matches.

 Not getting responses from investors?